1. Divorce Attorneys: Does Your Attorney Make a Difference?

 12. Is it necessary that your lawyer have extensive courtroom experience?

 We have tried cases in front of judges and juries all over southeastern North Carolina in state and federal court at the trial and appellate level.
 We have argued in front of the North Carolina Supreme Court and the Fourth Circuit Court of Appeals in Richmond,VA.
 We have represented our clients in a variety of different judicial forums, places and circumstances with great success.

 If your case must go to trial, we can put that courtroom experience to work for you.
 That trial experience often gives us the leverage necessary to accomplish a given legal objective without ever having to step into a courtroom.

 Because of the personal nature of North Carolina divorce and family law, choosing the right lawyer is important.
 You want an attorney who understands both the financial and emotional side of your case: someone you can trust to guide you through your divorce and protect what is most important to you.
-Call for a consultation so you can see for yourself whether Speaks Law Firm is the right firm for you.
+Call for a consultation so you can see for yourself whether our North Carolina divorce lawyers at Speaks Law Firm are the right fit for you.